 - DevOps is the combination of development and operations teams into a single function.
 Distinct roles remain under DevOps — they are simply unhindered by silos.

-- The goal of DevOps is to improve communication, bring development expertise into operation management and use operating feedback to improve development.
+- The goal of DevOps is to improve communication, bring development expertise into operation management, and use operating feedback to promote development.